CyrilSLi/diacritik/README.md

   - Press the number key (1-9) corresponding to a match, which adds the matched character(s) to a buffer, **or**
   - Press `enter` to type out the buffer along with any unmatched letters, **or**
   - Press `backspace` to remove unmatched letters (or the buffer if there are no unmatched letters)

+### Raw Input Mode

+In pinyin mode, press `tab` to switch to and from raw input mode.
+In raw input mode everything is typed out as-is without any processing.
+This can be useful for typing out mixed Chinese and English phrases.